 Ninamu Resort, once a cult surfing hotel, underwent a major renovation into a quirky resort for all types of travelers.
 Each of the seven bungalows are unique, like something out of a Dali painting or a Tolkien book, and all are crafted from local materials, including coral, stone, and thatch; one is arranged specifically for families.
 There’s no air-conditioning in the bungalows, but with the breeze the fans are enough.
 Ninamu is situated on remote Tikehau, which—unlike Bora Bora and Moorea—is an atoll, with different wildlife, which you can experience by snorkeling and visiting Bird Island, an avian sanctuary in the lagoon.

-During the “Trade Wind” season, from mid-June through mid-October (locals call this time the Mara’amu), the breezes keep temperatures in the low 80s and the humidity down as well.
-It’s my favorite time to visit, as you have the most full-sunshine days.
+During the “Trade Wind” season, from mid-June through mid-October (locals call this time the Mara’amu), the breezes keep temperatures in the low 80s and the humidity down as well, and you have the most full-sunshine days.
 It still rains, but in 30- to 40-minute bursts, and then the sun comes out again (a cycle that can repeat a few times through each afternoon and evening).
 The lagoons can be a bit choppy, but it is great for kite surfing, catamarans or outrigger canoes with a sail rigged and, of course, sailing.
-The “Heiva” festival falls during July, with the culmination of ceremonies in Papeete, Tahiti around the 20th.
+The “Heiva” festival falls during July, with the culmination of ceremonies in Papeete around the 20th.
 Heiva is a celebration of life and all things Polynesian.
 During the beginning weeks of the month, the outer islands hold local contests—in everything from outrigger racing to stone carrying and spear throwing, traditional dancing and singing to Tifaifai (quilt) making—and the best go to Tahiti for the main festival.

 Booking the wrong overwater bungalow: At each resort, the least expensive of these bungalows often have views of other villas—not the never-ending water views you might expect.
 Before booking, request an updated map of the resort so that you can verify what view you’ll have.

 Pre-booking activities that fill your days: Some travelers worry that they will be bored during their trip, so they pack their schedule with guided activities.
-This, however, leads to burn out for a number of reasons: 1.) no relaxing and recharging time; 2.) a lot of exposure to the strong sun; 3.) missing the opportunity to meet the local people in the villages, markets, and parks.
+This, however, leads to burnout for a number of reasons: 1) no relaxing and recharging time; 2) a lot of exposure to the strong sun; and 3) missing the opportunity to meet the local people in the villages, markets, and parks.
 Instead, book a half-day tour of the island or lagoon on the first or second morning (the coolest part of the day).
-The destination guide that I send to each client has a full list of activities, which can be booked once you are on island (though any private tours tend to sell out in advance).
+The destination guide that Kleon sends to each traveler has a full list of activities, which can be booked once you are on island (though any private tours tend to sell out in advance).